 I recently got sucked in to buying a song or two on google play only to discover I cannot use them as ring tones!
 People wonder why illegal downloading is at an all time high!
 If you pay money for something, you expect that it is saved to a location on your phone! and it is for personal use, you should be able to play and use it for whatever you want; however this is not the case, it is saved in a google app.

-My friends are really into apps such as snap chat and whatsapp but these apps simply require way too many permissions for me to justify their existence!
+My friends are really into apps but these apps simply require way too many permissions for me to justify their existence!
 I love phone games, they are a great way to pass the time on public transport or in flight however, the majority of games also require way too many permissions.
 Why would I give an app developer an all access pass to my phone?

 Below is a list of shady permissions the majority of apps want: